 If your home is a new build

-Houses that were built in the last ten years should already meet the new fire alarms standard.
+Houses that have been built since 2010 should already meet the new fire alarms standard.
 If you own a new build home and are concerned about its fire safety there are steps you can take to investigate.

 Most new build homes in Scotland have a warranty for around 10 years.
 Check your title deeds and your warranty policy to see how long you're covered for.

 New homes will have an Electrical Installation Certificate, you should have an electrical safety inspection carried out at least once every 10 years.

 At the start of the warranty period